 How Does It Develop?

 For the most part, phonological awareness develops over time with exposure, and it often starts with awareness of rhymes and syllables.
-Then, and most critically, they begin to isolate individual sounds in words as well as blend individual sounds into words.
+Then, and most critically, children begin to isolate individual sounds in words as well as blend individual sounds into words.

 Many children pick up on rhyming at a very early age, which is not surprising considering how many nursery rhymes children get exposed to from birth on!